readium/readium-js-viewer/README.md

    * run the embedded web server using the Grunt build system: `grunt`
    * visit [http://localhost:8080](http://localhost:8080) in your browser
    * when done, on the console press CTRL-C to interrupt Grunt build process and the embedded web server

+One of advantages of the embedded Node.JS + Express web server is that it supports HTTP Byte Serving out of the box, without additional configuration, required for efficient handling of zipped EPUB files.

 ### Add additional EPUBs